Why Does Small Business Need Cloud Storage?

 The servers provided by cloud storage providers are encrypted, and data can be safely stored in the cloud.
 When a small business chooses the right cloud storage, businesses can accordingly:

 - Reduce costs.
 If your business is smaller and has less data storage needs, using cloud storage will be a good option.
-Because hard drive storage will be more expensive compared to cloud storage and may be underutilized.
+Because storing all data on local server or hard drive is much more expensive compared to cloud storage and may be underutilized.

 - Increase flexibility.
 Obviously, cloud storage can provide more flexibility.
 When more storage capacity is needed, businesses can buy it whenever they need it.